RobotecAI/ros2cs/README.md

 - Run OS-specific test script (`test.sh` - Linux; `test.ps1` - Windows)
 - Run a manual test with basic listener/publisher examples - `ros2cs_talker` and `ros2cs_listener`.
 - Run a manual performance test - `ros2cs_performance_talker` and `ros2cs_performance_listener`.

-## Usage

-### Generating custom messages

-After cloning the project and importing .repos, you can simply put your message package next to other packages in the `src/ros2` sub-folder.
-Then, build your project and you have all messages generated!
-You can also modify and use the `custom_message.repos` template to automate the process with `get_repos` script.

-### Using package with Unity3D simulation

-To run more advanced examples or develop applications with use of Unity3D simulation please follow instructions in [Ros2 For Unity](https://github.com/RobotecAI/ros2-for-unity) repository.

 ## Acknowledgements